API Reference: ApolloServer

 |Controls whether to allow Batching Queries in a single HTTP Request.
 Defaults to

-false.
-If a request comes in formatted as an array rather than as a single request object, an error will be thrown ( i.e.,
+false and a request comes in formatted as an array rather than as a single request object, an error will be thrown.

 |Lifecycle options

-ApolloServerPluginUsageReporting).
-For details, see the API references for these plugins: usage reporting , schema reporting , landing page , cache control , and inline trace .
+APOLLO_KEY environment variable).
+For details, see the API references for these plugins: usage reporting , schema reporting , and inline trace .

 SIGINT or